ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'guri', whose value is encoded as a CBOR array, containing zero or more URIs, each indicating a GROUPNAME resource.
 The elements of this array are encoded as text strings.
 Each element of index i of this CBOR array corresponds to the element of group identifier i in the 'gid' array.

-If the KDC does not find any group associated to the specified group identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.
+If the KDC does not find any group associated with the specified group identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

 Note that the KDC only verifies that the node is authorized by the AS to access this resource.
 Nodes that are not members of the group but are authorized to do signature verification on the group messages may be allowed to access this resource, if the application needs it.